joomengine/jcb-documentation/english/Custom-Admin-Views.md

 While **Site Views** are focused on frontend presentation, **Custom Admin Views** allow you to build highly interactive, PHP-driven, and permission-controlled admin interfaces.

+> ⚠️ Remember: Custom Admin Views do **not** replace standard Admin Views.
+Every component still needs at least one normal Admin View to define its data schema, database table, and generated CRUD stack.
+Custom Admin Views build on top of that foundation to deliver bespoke dashboards or workflows.

 In this example, we'll reference the **Cost-Benefit Projection** component, which uses Custom Admin Views to visualize company health data and intervention impact.

 ---